-Acceptable Types of Documentation ategory 5 Enginity Documentation Living Situation (in order of preference) Documentation Standards Written documentation or oral third party verification of the participant's exit from permanent housing within 90 days.
+Living Situation Acceptable Types of Documentation (in order of preference) Documentation Standards Written documentation or oral third party verification of the participant's exit from permanent housing within 90 days.
 Obtain letter from prior landlord / housing provider / friend / family member or SSVF staff certification or letter to the file.
 AND HMIS record of shelter stay.
-Obtain HMIS record showing shelter stay concurrent with SSVF program entry date.
+Obtain HMIS record showing shelter stay concurrent with SSVF project entry date.
 Include HMIS record in SSVF participant file.
 OR (if HMIS record cannot be obtained) Sleeping in an Emergency Shelter Written literal homeless certification.
 Obtain signed and dated SSVF Literally Homeless Certification or a standard Homeless Certification from shelter provider.
-This is a standardized form that, at a minimum, contains the following: Name of the shelter program Statement verifying current shelter occupancy of SSVF participant Signed and dated by authorized shelter provider representative Include Literal Homeless Certification in SSVF participant file. (if I MAIC record and C OR Emergency shelter SVF Literally Homeless Certification cannot be obtained) Obtain letter from emergency shelter provider. provider letter.
+This is a standardized form that, at a minimum, contains the following: participant file.
+OR (if HMIS record and S SVF Literally Homeless Certification cannot be obtained) Emergency shelter provider letter.
+Obtain letter from emergency shelter provider.
 Letter Should: Be on shelter provider letterhead Identify shelter program Include statement verifying emergency shelter program is in the local CoC inventory or otherwise recognized by the CoC.
 Include statement verifying current shelter occupancy of SSVF participant, including most recent entry and exit (if applicable) dates.
-Be signed and dated by shelter provider Include emergency shelter provider letter in participant file. • (if SSVF Literally He omeless Certification or provider letter cannot be obtained)
+Be signed and dated by shelter provider Include emergency shelter provider letter in participant file. • (if SSVF Literally Ho omeless Certification or provider letter cannot be obtained)

 Living Situation Acceptable Types of Documentation (in order of preference) Documentation Standards Self-declaration of literal homelessness.
 Obtain signed and dated original self-declaration from participant.
 Grantee should document or attempt to obtain written third party verification and sign self-declaration forms.
 Include self-declarations in participant file.
 Written documentation of the participant's exit from permanent housing within 90 days.
 Obtain letter from previous landlord/ housing provider/ friend / family member or SSVF staff certification or letter to the file.
-Place Not Meant for Human Habitation (e.g., Written literal homeless certification.
-AND Obtain signed and dated SSVF Literally Homeless Certification or standard Homeless Certification from homeless street outreach provider (may include other third-party referral source, such as a local law enforcement agency).
-This is a standardized form that, at a minimum, contains the following: Name of the outreach program Statement verifying current living situation of SSVF participant Signed and dated by authorized outreach provider representative Include Literally Homeless Certification in file. (if SSVF Liter Homeless street outreach provider or referral source letter.
-Pally Homeless Certification cannot be obtained) Obtain letter from homeless street outreach provider or referral source (e.g. local law enforcement agency).
+AND Written literal homeless certification.
+Obtain signed and dated SSVF Literally Homeless Certification or standard Homeless Certification from homeless street outreach provider (may include other third-party referral source, such as a local law enforcement agency).
+This is a standardized form that, at a minimum, contains the following: for Human Habitation (e.g., cars_parks (if SSVF Liter Include Literally Homeless Certification in file.
+OR rally Homeless Certification cannot be obtained) cars, parks, abandoned buildings, streets/sidewalks) Homeless street outreach provider or referral source letter.
+Obtain letter from homeless street outreach provider or referral source (e.g. local law enforcement agency).
 The letter may be from the SSVF-funded rapid re-housing provider if the provider also provides outreach to persons on the street as part of engagement and admission activities.
-Letter Should Be on outreach provider or referral agency letterhead Identify outreach program or referral agency Include statement verifying current homeless status of SSVF participant Be signed and dated by outreach provider or referral agency (if SSVF Literally Horr Self-declaration of Deless Certification or provider letter cannot be obtained) Obtain signed and dated original self-declaration from
+Letter Should Be on outreach provider or referral agency letterhead Identify outreach program or referral agency Include statement verifying current homeless status of SSVF participant Be signed and dated by outreach provider or referral agency Include letter in participant file. (if SSVF Literally Home Self-declaration of neless Certification or provider letter cannot be obtained) Obtain signed and dated original self-declaration from